 - 1 tbsp fresh grated ginger -or- ½ teaspoon powdered ginger

 - ¼ teaspoon hot red pepper paste -or- cayenne pepper

 - Option: Roasted sesame seeds sprinkled on top

 2. Pressing the tofu.
-This part is essential: Press the tofu block for at least 15 minutes to reduce the moisture in order to obtain (1) better texture and (2) allow those flavours to get in.
-I usually press it anywhere between 15 to 30 minutes.
-Some people prefer to cube the tofu prior to pressing, but I don’t see any difference and go straight into pressing the block.
+This part is essential: Press the tofu block for at least 10 minutes to reduce the moisture in order to obtain (1) better texture and (2) allow those flavours to get in.

 3. While the tofu is being squeezed, make your marinade sauce.
 Handmix in a small bowl the soya/tamari sauce, rice vinegar, maple syrup, sesame and veggie oils, ginger, garlic and red pepper paste or cayenne.
 Set aside.

 4. After the tofu has pressed for at least 15 minutes, slice it in cubes.
 Place the cubes in a shallow container and pour the marinade over them.
 Cover with a lid and let the cubes marinate for 1 hour or overnight in fridge.
 I usually let it sit overnight.

 5. Heat up 1 or 2 tablespoons (not more) of veggie oil in a cast iron or non-stick frying pan.
 Reduce the heat to medium-high (or a little lower if need be) and add the tofu cubes without the marinade sauce.
 Do not toss or shake the cubes around!
 Be gentle and patient and let the cubes fry for a minute or more and turn them over gently and let them fry on the other side and repeat this until they are all fried.
 Some will be a little more fried than others, but in all, frying should generally take about 10 minutes.